upday/upday.github.io/_posts/blog/2016-08-23-model-view-controller.md

 ## Advantages

 The Model-View-Controller pattern highly supports the separation of concerns.
-This advantage not only does it increases the testability of the code but it also makes it easier to extend, allowing a fairly easy implementation of new features.
+This advantage not only increases the testability of the code but it also makes it easier to extend, allowing a fairly easy implementation of new features.

 The Model classes don't have any reference to Android classes and are therefore straightforward to unit test.
 The Controller doesn't extend or implement any Android classes and should have a reference to an interface class of the View.
 In this way, unit testing of the Controller is also possible.